Rex Murphy's Obituary written in the style of a Rex Murphy editorial - The Beaverton

-Rex Murphy, the blustering defamer of societal ills (real and imagined), fraudulent politicians and the eternal menace of the youth, met with the Grim Reaper yesterday after 77 turns around the sun.
+, the blustering defamer of societal ills (real and imagined), fraudulent politicians and the eternal menace of the youth, met with the Grim Reaper yesterday after 77 turns around the sun.

-Born on the cliffs of that mighty island of Newfoundland back when it was its own Dominion of the British Isles, his family knew from a young age that he was destined for punditry.
+Born on the cliffs of that mighty island of back when was its own Dominion of the British Isles, his family knew from a young age that he was destined for punditry.
 His first word was obfuscate.

 He matriculated well enough at Memorial University to earn a Rhodes scholarship to Oxford, back when that designation meant something and wasn’t just an excuse for the moronic and mentally unstable members of the Antifa brigade to scream about the crimes dear old Cecil supposedly committed some 130 years back.

-He returned, not with a fake English accent as a young person today would do (Murphy’s slight Newfoundland tilt only added to his oratory ((something which managed to transfer to his column writing if you closed your eyes and imagined he said it on the CBC (((or one of his paid speeches to the Oil Industry)))))), but with a love for speaking his mind.
+He returned, not with a fake English accent as a young person today would do (Murphy’s slight Newfoundland tilt only added to his oratory ((something which managed to transfer to his column writing if you closed your eyes and imagined he said it on the (((or one of his paid speeches to the Oil Industry)))))), but with a love for speaking his mind.

 He did this first at the almost but not quite naughty sounding VOCM in St. John’s before heaving away to the mainland, and that bright shiny butterfly glowing high above our heads and in our hearts: the Canadian Broadcasting Corporation.